Garuda Indonesia: Financial trouble

-Due to the prolonged pandemic situation, Garuda Indonesia experienced problems in operations, management, and funding.
-Its debt became arisen and unpaid, and the corporation is currently on the verge of bankruptcy in court, and future closure by the government.
-In the effort to save the airline, Garuda has cut around 30 percent of its workforce, reducing its staff to 5,400 staffs from 7,861 staff.
-Garuda claimed that its board of directors and its commissioners have taken a pay cut as well.
+Due to the prolonged pandemic, Garuda Indonesia experienced problems in operations, management, and funding.
+Its debt has arisen and is unpaid, and the corporation is currently on the verge of bankruptcy and future closure by the government.
+In the effort to save the airline, Garuda has cut around 30 percent of its workforce, reducing its staff to 5,400 from 7,861.
+Garuda claims that its board of directors and its commissioners have taken a pay cut as well.

 At the end of 2021, Garuda reported a debt of $9.8 billion to more than 800 creditors, complicating efforts for out-of-court settlement attempts during the COVID-19 pandemic, where Garuda's income dropped by 70 percent.
 As the future replacement of Garuda Indonesia in case the corporation is deemed beyond saving, the government prepared Pelita Air Service, a cargo airline currently owned by Pertamina, to be the successor of Garuda Indonesia as the new flag carrier of Indonesia.

-In May 2022, Garuda is scheduled to appear in the court for its attempts to reschedule its debts.
+In May 2022, Garuda appeared in court for its attempts to reschedule its debts.
 Garuda filed for a 30-day delay in the proceedings, which is granted by the court.
-This is a second extension given by the court, as the original court date is in March 2022.
+This was the second extension given by the court, as the original court date was in March 2022.

 In April 2022, the Sixth Committee of Indonesia's People Representative Council and Erick Thohir, Indonesia's Minister of State Owned Enterprises, decided to execute a scheme to save the ailing airline.

-In June 2022, during Garuda's attempt to delay payment of its debts, Garuda announced that its debt is $8.3 billion, where its biggest debtors is Airbus SE and Pertamina.
-If the delay to pay its debts is accepted by its creditors, Garuda promised that it will be profitable in 3 years.
+In June 2022, during Garuda's attempt to delay payment of its debts, Garuda announced that its debt was $8.3 billion, where its biggest debtors were Airbus SE and Pertamina.
+If the delay to pay its debts was accepted by its creditors, Garuda promised that it would be profitable in three years.
 Garuda will also seek funding of $1.3 billion through global bonds and issuance of new stocks.
 On 17 June 2022, Garuda's creditors voted to accept Garuda's debt restructuring, saving the company from bankruptcy.
-Boeing is not joining the debt restructuring process because Garuda stated that its amount of debt to Boeing is not verified yet, and Garuda stated that if Boeing did not confirm its debt to Boeing in 30 days after the debt restructuring, Garuda's debt to Boeing can be totally removed.
-On 20 June 2022, Garuda's debt restructuring is put on hold because two of the lessors did not agree with the debt restructuring, and a new court date is set on 27 June 2022.
+Boeing did not join the debt restructuring process because Garuda stated that its amount of debt to Boeing was not verified yet, and Garuda stated that if Boeing did not confirm its debt to Boeing in 30 days after the debt restructuring, Garuda's debt to Boeing could be removed.
+On 20 June 2022, Garuda's debt restructuring was put on hold because two of the lessors did not agree with the debt restructuring, and a new court date was set on 27 June.

 In September 2022, Garuda Indonesia filed for US Chapter 15 bankruptcy protection.